Dasding1/Dasding/_articles/Riot! Riot! Riot!.md

 >
 > Raf Simons, somewhere, sometime during his sabbatical year before Riot Riot Riot

+Almost all the patches orbit around the theme of teenage rebellion and self-sacrifice for the sake of art.

 #### Richey Edwards and Manic Street Preachers

 “You’re not a real punk!” someone had the gall to yell at Richey Edwards.